Your Journey Starts Here

 Which offices participate in the summer associate programs?

-It depends on the opportunity, but we strive to notify students about application status changes as soon as possible.
-1L Diversity Scholarship applications are reviewed as we receive them in December and early January but candidates may not be contacted for interviews immediately given holiday schedules.
-For 1L Diversity Scholarship applicants, we anticipate most interviews will take place in January though some initial interviews could be conducted earlier.
-2L Summer Associate applications are reviewed in June and July, and we typically begin initial interviews in July with second round “callback” interviews beginning in August.
+2L: Summer Associate applications are reviewed in June and July, and we typically begin initial interviews in July with second round “callback” interviews beginning in late July/early August.
 The Hiring Committee makes every effort to contact candidates soon after the callback interview.
-This committee meets on a regular basis during the recruitment season, but because we have a high volume of applicants, the wait time can be a couple of weeks during interview season.
+The committee meets on a regular basis during the recruitment season, but because we have a high volume of applicants, the wait time can be up to three weeks during interview season.
 If you have completed the second round of interviews, we welcome periodic check-ins on the status of your candidacy.
-We strongly encourage you to keep us informed of any timelines for offer you may receive while you are being considered by us.
+We strongly encourage you to keep us informed of any timelines for offers you may receive while you are being considered by us.

 How does the interview process work?